SHEDOOMTC/Basic_Moco_1/README.md

 This will be organized around three areas in **Google Collab Notebook**.
 The notebooks will consist of **solved** and **unsolved** versions.
 The student will only have access to the unsolved one.
 On completion, the student can mail his/her solved version to Email and then receive a copy of the solved one.

 ## References

+The list of references is very long and mostly provided at the end of the pdf copy of each module.
+However, we still present a few important references.

+The tutorials by Vina

+The codes from Pat Walters

 ## Contact Us